ichangzhi/docker/README.md

 # for MacOS

-To use graphics on OSX, make sure XQuarz is installed.
+To use graphics on OSX, make sure [XQuartz](https://www.xquartz.org/) is installed.
 After installing, open XQuartz, and go to XQuartz, Preferences, select the Security tab, and tick the box "Allow connections from network clients".
 Then exit XQuarz.

 usage: